What it's about

 - Identify psychological and social needs of clients in a variety of healthcare settings.

-In addition to DCCC requirements and course objectives, there are professional standards that encompass communication, motor skills, sensory and cognitive ability and professional conduct that are essential for the competent study and practice of a nursing assistant.
+In addition to DCCC requirements and course objectives, there are professional standards that encompass communication, motor skills, sensory and cognitive ability and professional conduct that are essential for the competent study and practice of a nursing aide.
 These technical standards are published in the application packet for admission to health programs and the Student Handbook .

 - Complete the College’s assessment process and achieved acceptable scores or been exempted from placement.